News & Articles

 Tongues of the earth, indeed, these fungi do more than just look like they might lick the ground.
 Animal-like in many respects, they actually digest almost every bit of the earth at one time or another, and make the rest of our lives possible in the process.

-For 50 years, the Cable Natural History Museum has served to connect you to the Northwoods.
+For over 45 years, the Cable Natural History Museum has served to connect you to the Northwoods.
 Come visit us in Cable, WI!
-Our new exhibit: “Better Together--Celebrating a Natural Community” is now open!
+The current exhibit, “Nature’s Superheroes—Adventures with Adaptations,” opens in May 2014 and will remain open until March 2015.